rodrims/SimpleToDo/README.md

 # SimpleToDo
-A simple to-do list program.
+A simple to-do list program for students.